93jy/quartz/content/notes/B_Building a Second Brain.md

 > *(Loc 640)* Think of yourself **not just as a taker of notes, but as a giver of notes**—you are giving your future self the gift of knowledge that is easy to find and understand.
 - **Express**: Show your work
+> [!quote] *(Loc 655)* Information becomes knowledge —personal, embodied, verified—*only when we put it to use*.
+You gain confidence in what you know only when you know that it works.
+Until you do, it’s just a theory.

+> *(Loc 672)* Information is always in flux, and it is always a work in progress.
+Since nothing is ever truly final, there is no need to wait to get started.
+You can publish a simple website now, and slowly add additional pages over time...
+The sooner you begin, the sooner you start on the path of improvement.

 - PARA: projects, areas, resources, archive
 	- **Just 3 levels of hierarchy** for all the notes: top-level PARA, the individual project folders, and the notes themselves.
 Seems too simple?